Three Dimensional E.C. Classics: Reception, demise and reprints

 A third issue of Three Dimensional E.C.
-Classics, with a science fiction emphasis (and six levels of depth), was prepared with finished story art work but never printed.
+Classics, with a science fiction emphasis (and six levels of depth), likely to be sub-titled 3-D Incredible Science Fiction, was prepared with finished story art work but never printed.
 The stories to have been included were 3-D versions of "Spawn of Venus" (Weird Science #6, originally drawn by Feldstein) now illustrated by Wally Wood, "Slave Ship" (Weird Science #8, originally by George Roussos) now illustrated by Bernie Krigstein, "Child of Tomorrow" (Weird Fantasy #17, originally by Feldstein) now illustrated by Reed Crandall, and "The Planetoid" (Weird Science #10, originally by Joe Orlando) now illustrated by Al Williamson & George Evans.

-2-D b&w versions of those last four redrawn stories did finally see print in the late '60s - early '70s in the fanzines Witzend #6 (Spawn of Venus), Squa Tront #4 (Slave Ship, Child of Tomorrow), and Squa Tront #5 (The Planetoid) - up to 2013 that set of fanzines were the only way to acquire any of the works done for this unpublished issue.
+2-D b&w versions of those last four redrawn stories did finally see print in the late '60s - early '70s in the fanzines Witzend #6, 1969 (Spawn of Venus), Squa Tront #4, 1970 (Slave Ship, Child of Tomorrow), and Squa Tront #5, 1974 (The Planetoid) - up to 2013 that set of fanzines were the only way to acquire any of the works done for this unpublished issue.

-Three of the stories from the first issue, all four from the second, and two from the third have now been reprinted in 2-D in volumes of the Fantagraphics EC Comic Artists' Library:
+Three of the stories from the first issue, all four from the second, and three from the unpublished third, have now been reprinted in 2-D in volumes of the Fantagraphics EC Comic Artists' Library: